RanolP/blog/packages/olim-core/README.md

 ### Chunk

-A sequence of block.
+A sequence of Node.

-### Block
+### Node

-A complete unit of text.
+A basic unit of text.

 ### Action